(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 Don't!
 Otherwise, it will be difficult for the blood to clot.
 Similarly, DO NOT remove the towel or gauze even if it is soaked with blood.
 Just continue to add more gauze or towels on top of the soaked ones.

 You should also elevate the bleeding source so that it is above the level of your dog's heart.

 For severe bleeding, you need to apply direct pressure to the arteries that supply the wounded area.
 These pressure points are located at the upper inside (armpit) of the front legs, the upper inside of the hind legs and the underside of the tail.

 Only use a tourniquet as a last resort or on the advice of a vet or human doctor.

-If the open wound is not serious enough to warrant a trip to the vet, you need to clean the wound once bleeding has stopped.
+If you can determine that your dog's wound is not so serious as to warrant a trip to the vet, try treating the wound at home as follows.